Performance Dashboard – 2023/24 Outturn

 “Review our Council Strategy and Medium Term Financial Plan to ensure the sustainability of council services beyond April 2023

 • Progress Overview: The Council Strategy was considered by Scrutiny on 23 January and Cabinet on 6th February and was approved by Council on 20 February 2024.
 The new Strategy will be effective from 1 April 2024 to 31 March 2028.
 The Strategy will be available as accessible web pages on the MVDC website but also as printed copies via MVDC’s Customer Services Unit.
-A communications campaign will launch the adopted Strategy utilising MVDCs channels, including a press release, social media, the Leader’s statement, residents’ newsletter and other stakeholder engagement.
+A communications campaign launched the adopted Strategy utilising MVDCs channels, including a press release, social media, the Leader’s statement, residents’ newsletter and other stakeholder engagement.
 Progress against the commitments under each of the four priorities will be reported regularly to Cabinet in the Business & Budget Monitoring Reports.A report presenting the updated MTFP was taken to Cabinet in November and included approval of a new Fees and Charges Pricing Strategy.
 A suite of reports were considered by Scrutiny on 23 January and Cabinet on 6th February and were approved by Council on 20 February 2024.
 These included the Budget and Council Tax Resolution report, the Capital Investment and Treasury Management report and the detailed Transformation Business Cases that support the Transformation Programme.

 • Status: Green